-The Tempro line voltage tstat is designed for reliable use in heating, ventilating and refrigeration applications.
+The process of wiring a line voltage tstat by Tempro is designed for reliable use in heating, ventilating and refrigeration applications.
 The thermostat has three contact points.
 Most of our thermostats are wired for heating, unless specified otherwise.
 When you open the thermostat you should see a white wire that is at blue dot and another wire at the red (heating).
 The red is your power – do not move this wire.
 The wire on the blue dot needs to be moved to the yellow dot to be wired for cooling.
 Continue reading below for more information and illustrations.

 All wiring should be done in accordance with applicable codes, ordinances and regulations.
 Use a disconnect device and overload protection to assure safe installation complying with local and national codes.
 Figures 1, 2 and 3 illustrate typical wiring for control of heating, cooling, refrigeration, and combination heating/cooling control systems (use copper conductors only).